Full-Form of SIP (Systematic Investment Plan)

 There is no thumb rule which defines the best time to invest in mutual funds.
 The earlier, the better.
 All are being encouraged to invest in mutual funds, including college-going students.
 As per the past trend and experiences, one should invest in mutual funds, when

-- NAV is low as this would result in gaining a large number of units at lower cost
+- NAV is low as this would result in gaining a large number of units at a lower cost

-- The stock market is trading at the bottom
+- The stock market is trading at the bottom.

 - Interest rates on debt instruments are the highest.